Wentz vs. Goff: The highs, lows and future of the NFL's top young QB rivalry

 The Rams went with Goff, a Northern California native with a laid-back vibe who played three seasons at Cal.
 Wentz, a rugged playmaker from North Dakota State, went second to the Philadelphia Eagles.

-Goff and Wentz will be linked for the remainder of their careers, and the debate continues over which organization received the better QB.
+Goff and Wentz will be linked for the remainder of their careers, and the debate continues over which organization got the better QB.

 Last season, Wentz suffered a season-ending knee injury against the Rams in a 43-35 victory in Week 14.
 But backup Nick Foles led the Eagles to a Super Bowl win over the New England Patriots.